hawkkcodes/anidownloader/README.md

 $ pip install animeflv-api
 ```

-After installing the dependencies, just download the latest release and run it as you would do with any other .py file:
+After installing the dependencies, just clone the repo and run the .py file as you would do with any other .py file:

 ```
 $ python anidownloader.py